On-site Waste Management

 Existing Systems

-If you have an existing system that is not currently registered with Council, you must submit an Application to Register an Existing On-site Sewage Management System(DOC, 130KB).
-By lodging this application, you are granted interim approval to operate the system until such time as Council inspects the system.
-If the system is not satisfactory, you will be advised what needs to be done to gain approval and operate.
+For existing systems, by lodging this application, you are granted interim approval to operate the system until such time as Council inspects the system.
+If the system is not satisfactory, you will be advised what needs to be done to gain approval and to operate.

 How much does it cost to lodge an application with Council?